ozfortress/ozfortress_docs/docs/rules/global.md

         - Behavioural
         - Alternate Account usage or Account Sharing

+!!!
+Note "Please Note"
+    Mercenaries are not eligible for the exceptions below.
 ##### What are the exceptions?

 - Any out-of-region player who has been rostered on a team prior to this change, for at minimum two seasons, or has participated in 10 matches, will be eligible for play without ping testing.